 This makes static stretching before weightlifting or other power-dependent activities a no-no.

-Even though the “old school” routine was to perform static stretches before high-intensity exercise, nowadays you are more likely to see athletes perform a dynamic warm-up (leg and arm swings and activation exercises) to elevate body temperature in anticipation of athletic performance, and then using static stretching after to cool down and restore range of motion.
+Even though the “old school” routine was to perform static stretches before high-intensity exercise, nowadays you are more likely to see athletes and lifters using dynamic stretches (leg and arm swings and activation exercises) to elevate body temperature in anticipation of athletic performance, and then using static stretching after to cool down and restore range of motion.